Capital Account Balance of Payments: Meaning

 How does a Capital Account Balance of Payments Work?

 A capital account is an indicator of the number of assets that a nation has built overseas.
 Or diluted domestically over the period of time under consideration.
 We get to know the net assets that a country has from the balance of the capital account.
 A country with a huge capital account surplus will mean that foreigners are buying more assets in the country than what residents of the country are buying in foreign countries.
-This will also mean that capital is flowing in the country to support the purchases of those assets.
+This will also mean that capital flows into the country to support the purchases of those assets.

 Similarly, a capital account deficit means that the residents of the nation are buying or investing more in assets abroad than what the foreign nationals are doing in the country.
 And this leads to an outward flow of capital from the nation to a foreign country on account of payment for the asset.